 All rooms at the Fondation suisse are identical: 16m2, south facing with abundant natural light.
-The rooms on the fourth floor also have access to a roof garden.
+The rooms on the fourth floor also have access to the roof garden.
 The current furnishings were approved by Charlotte Perriand, who designed the original decor.
 The fitout was designed for maximum functionality and includes plenty of storage space.

 From May to October, a terrace is open to all residents in the space under the building.
 A small terrace that serves more specifically as a study area can be reached from the library.